nashville-software-school/client-side-mastery/project-daily-journal/chapters/DAILY_JOURNAL_FILTERING_MOOD.md

 ## Add Event Listeners

-Each one of the radio buttons needs to have a click event listener attached to it.
-When any of them are clicked, then the only articles that should appear are the ones with the corresponding mood.
+Add an event listeners that captures when your radio button group changes, and then the only articles that should appear are the ones with the corresponding mood.

 ![journal entries filtered by mood when radio button is clicked](./images/E0uirNa8Af.gif)